CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

     | Internal    | `project`   | `id, source, ontology, version` | ` description, baselineFieldsToPropagate` |
     | Beacon v2 terms   | `id, sex (diseases, exposures, info, interventionsOrProcedures, measures, phenotypicFeatures, treatments)` | `fields`| `dictionary, mapping, selector, terminology, ontology, routesOfAdministration` |

-     * These are the properties needeed to map your data to the entity `individuals` in the Beacon v2 Models:
+     * These are the properties needed to map your data to the entity `individuals` in the Beacon v2 Models:
+        - - **baselineFieldsToPropagate**, an array of columns containing measurements that were taken only at the initial time point (time = 0).
+Use this if you wish to duplicate these columns across subsequent rows for the same patient ID.
+It is important to ensure that the row containing baseline information appears first in the CSV.
         - **dictionary**, is an `object` in the form of `key: value`.
 The `key` represents the original variable name in REDCap and the `value` represents the "phrase" that will be used to query a database to find an ontology candidate.
 For instance, you may have a variable named `cigarettes_days`, but you know that in [NCIt](https://www.ebi.ac.uk/ols/ontologies/ncit) the label is `Average Number Cigarettes Smoked a Day`.
 In this case you will use `cigarettes_days: Average Number Cigarettes Smoked a Day`.
         - **fields**, can be either an `string` or an `array` consisting of the name of the REDCap variables that map to that Beacon v2 term.
         - **mapping**, is an `object` in the form of `key: value` that we use to map our Beacon v2 objects to REDCap variables.
 For instance, you may have a field named `age_first_diagnosis` that it's called `ageOgOnset` on Beacon v2.
 In this case you will use `ageOfOnset: age_first_diagnosis`.
         - **selector**, a nested `object` value with specific mappings.
         - **terminology**, a nested `object` value with user-defined ontology terms.

+        ???
+Example "\"terminology\" example"
+            ```yaml
+            terminology:
+              My fav term:
+                id: FOO:12345678
+                label: Label for my fav term
+            ```
         - **ontology**, it's an `string` to define more granularly the ontology for this particular Beacon v2 term.
 If not present, the script will use that from `project.ontology`.
         - **routesOfAdministration**, an `array` with specific mappings for `treatments`.